 Megacryometeor is a term used to describe a large block of ice that falls from the atmosphere under clear sky conditions.
-Just how large is large?
+Just how large are we talking?
 Most have weighed between 25 to 35 pounds, but one found in Brazil weighed an incredible 440 pounds!
-That’s big enough to leave a 10-foot hole in the ground, smash the roof of a Ford Mustang, and make whooshing noises audible enough to be heard by people hundreds of feet away.
+That’s big enough to leave a 10-foot hole in the ground and make whooshing noises loud enough to be heard by people hundreds of feet away!

 It’s not a question if they exist.
-There are countless reports and documented proof from all around the world that huge chunks of ice fall from the sky.
-The more appropriate question is, how do they form and under what conditions?
-These questions have been addressed by many different theories, but none have conclusively proven anything as of yet.
+There are countless reports and documented proof from all around the world that huge chunks of ice are falling from the sky.

-One possibility is that ice forms on some part of a high flying jet aircraft which becomes dislodged, then falls to the ground as a large chunk of ice.
+One possibility is that ice forms on some part of a high flying jet aircraft which becomes dislodged, then falls to the ground.
 A jet flying at 35,000 feet with a speed of 500 mph will be a good 20 to 30 miles away before the chunk of ice hits the ground below.
-Those witnessing one of these events may never connect the jet to the ice chunk.
-Strangely, or perhaps not, the ice that does fall is entirely made of water with no other contaminants to suggest it came from the aircraft’s lavatory.
+So those witnessing one of these events may never connect the jet to the falling ice chunk.

-Another theory suggests that the large chunks of ice could be the result of atmospheric changes caused by global warming.
-Ice chunks have fallen from the sky in Africa, England, Brazil, United States, Spain, China and many other places which suggests there are no localized conditions conducive to megacryometeor formation.
+Another theory suggests that the large chunks of ice could be the result of atmospheric changes caused by climate change.
+Ice chunks have fallen in Africa, England, Brazil, United States, Spain, China and Scotland.
+This implies there are no localized conditions conducive to megacryometeor formation.

 One of the most bizarre incidents happened in Spain where in January of 2000, 6 lb chunks of ice fell from the sky over a period of 7 days (Source: Sciencemag.org).
 The atmosphere is a very complex system and changes in one variable can have profound consequences throughout the whole system.
-If this is the case, ice is now forming in parts of the atmosphere where it hasn’t in the past.
+So maybe something has changed atmospherically that is now causing ice to form when it hasn’t in the past.

 The chance of them being extraterrestrial in origin is highly unlikely.
 Their isotopic-signature matches that of terrestrial based water found on Earth.
-Comet ice usually has lots of trapped gases, a different isotopic-signature, and other pollutants such as dust and iron of which the megacryometeors are lacking.
-Though they can leave relatively large craters when they smash into the ground, they most certainly do not appear to be from outer space.
+Comet ice usually has lots of trapped gases.
+They also contain pollutants such as dust and iron, but the ice from the megacryometeors are lacking these contaminants.
+Even though they leave relatively large craters when they smash into the ground, they are not from outer space.